uidaholib/collectionbuilder-cdm-template/pages/about.md

 ---
 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection;About the UI Boxing Team" %}
+{% include feature/nav-menu.html sections="About the Collection" %}

 ## About the Collection